Bell Street Pier Marina, Cruise Ship Dock and Passenger Boarding System

 The Bell Street Pier Passenger Boarding System provides barrier-free access to passengers for all except the most extreme tides, which is fairly unique because the Northwest is known for its extreme tidal fluctuations.

-The gangway is mobile (self-powered) to allow it to be set up in several locations on the dock and stored when the
+The gangway is mobile (self-powered), allowing setup in several locations on the dock and stowage when the

 pier is occupied by other vessel types.